James4Ever0/agi_computer_control/README.md

 if want to run the program isolated, without interference, you use docker. if want to visualize, use jpeg streaming service and open in browser.

+---

+build a separate hacking benchmark, within terminal and gui environment, for testing its hacking, debugging and planning ability. progress at: `the_frozen_forest_intro/benchmark`

 ## Star History

 <img src="https://api.star-history.com/svg?repos=james4ever0/agi_computer_control&Timeline" style="filter: invert(100%);"></img>